Hemianopsia is a loss of vision in half of your visual field of one eye or both eyes. Common causes are:

 - difficulty driving, especially when changing lanes or avoiding objects on the side of the road

-- frequently losing your place while reading, or having trouble finding the start or end of a line
+- frequently losing your place while reading or having trouble finding the start or end of a line of a text

-- difficulty finding objects or reaching for objects on desks and countertops, or in cabinets and closets
+- difficulty finding or reaching for objects on desks or countertops or in cabinets and closets

 - When walking with another person, place that person on the affected side.
 Having a person there will prevent you from bumping into objects outside of your field of vision.

-- In a movie theater, sit toward the affected side, so that the screen is largely on the unaffected side.
-This will maximize the amount of the screen that can be seen.
+- In a movie theater, sit toward the affected side, so that the screen is largely on your unaffected side.
+This will maximize the amount of the screen that you can see.

 - The ability to drive will vary from person to person.
-A driving simulator or consultation with a doctor can ascertain safety.
+A driving simulator or consultation with a healthcare provider can help you determine safety.